n-lina/Machine-Learning-Robot-Competition/index.md

 ### Position Tracking
 Accurate position tracking is imperative for autonomous navigation.
 Paying very close **attention to detail**, we noticed that the competition track has markings that are slightly lighter than the rest of the track.
 We decided to use these lines to track the robot's position on the track.
 Fun fact: we were the only partnership to notice this detail and it ended up being very helpful!

-Using **colour masking** in OpenCV, we produced a mask in which the grey lines were bright white while the rest of the image was completely black.
-This allowed the robot to easily detect the white lines.
+Using **colour masking** in OpenCV, we produced a mask in which these grey lines were bright white while the rest of the image was completely black.
+This allowed the robot to easily detect the lines.

 In order to avoid double-counting the marker lines, we also added a delay between lines as a "debouncer."